jina-ai/finetuner/docs/get-started/onnx/index.md

 ## Deploying using the ONNX Encoder

 You have already finetuned your own model and transferred it to ONNX format.
 Let's start deploying in the Jina flow.
-If you are not familiar with Jina-Hub or Jina flow, check this:
+If you are not familiar with Jina Hub or Jina `Flow`, check this:
 [Use Hub Executor](https://docs.jina.ai/advanced/hub/use-hub-executor/)
 [Use Jina Flow](https://docs.jina.ai/fundamentals/flow/)